shred/acme4j/src/doc/docs/migration.md

 ## Migration to Version 2.10

+- acme4j now provides real `module-info.java` definitions.
+It also means that for _building_ this project, Java 9 is the minimum requirement now.

 - In a preparation for Java 9 modules, the JSR305 null-safe annotations have been replaced by SpotBugs annotations.
 This _should_ have no impact on your code, as the method signatures themselves are unchanged.
 However, the compiler could now complain about some `null` dereferences that have been undetected before.
 Reason is that JSR305 uses the `javax.annotations` package, which leads to split packages in a Java 9 modular environment.

 - When fetching the directory, acme4j now evaluates HTTP caching headers instead of just caching the directory for 1 hour.
 However, Let's Encrypt explicitly forbids caching, which means that a fresh copy of the directory is now fetched from the server every time it is needed.
 I don't like it, but it is the RFC conformous behavior.
 It needs to be [fixed on Let's Encrypt side](https://github.com/letsencrypt/boulder/issues/4814).